 Tests of Adult Basic Education (TABE) is designed specifically for adult populations.
-It is standardized tests that assess student mastery of basic educational skills in reading and math.
+It is a standardized test that assesses student mastery of basic educational skills in reading and math.
 The results of the test evaluate your ability to understand the curriculum of your chosen training program, as well as your ability to pass any required state certification and licensing exams.

-Your score will be a grade point average, not a pass of fail, and the acceptable score/level will depend on the training program you are interested in attending.
+Your score will be a grade point average, not a pass or fail, and the acceptable score/level will depend on the training program you are interested in attending.

 The following links will provide you with resources that may assist you in preparing for and achieving an optimal score on the TABE Test:

 Basic Addition | Math Secrets | Math Practice | Math Decimals | Multiplying Positive and Negative Numbers | Adding & Subtracting Integers | Percentages | Fractions | Reading Skills for TABE | Reading Comprehension

 To take the TABE Test for FREE and receive tutoring call the Springfield Urban League Inc. 217-789-0830